 No cookie will be added on your computer on the public part of the website.

 In case you log onto your personal access (member or ATO), a cookie will be created only to allow your access to your personal page.

 No information will be transfered to any third party.

 Flight school and ground school : We will only store the required data in order to comply with the aeronautical regulation (EASA/FAA).

 I'm just a private pilot, is your training OK for me ?

 Absolutely !
-This training is well suited for European private or commercial pilots.
-The FAA
+Our trainings are well suited for European private or commercial pilots.
+The

 Instrument Rating is a step towards improving your pilot qualifications, not only a step on

 1st day :